 “I-1639 is 30 pages worth of anti-gun rhetoric and is also a thinly veiled gun grab.
 It is a partial gun ban on young adults, and an attack on the poor that wish to practice prudent and responsible self-defense,” said Koontz.

-Better stated, it is another vehicle for moneyed elites of a certain political stripe to further their cultural war against rural Americans and a way of life that they personally despise.We value your comments!
-Please weigh in on our comment section below.
+Better stated, it is another vehicle for moneyed elites of a certain political stripe to further their cultural war against rural Americans and a way of life that they personally despise.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com